mlnplus/DDoS-Ripper-Installer/README.md

 ### THIS SCRIPT IS FOR EDUCATIONAL PURPOSES ONLY!
 I DONT TAKE ANY RESPONSIBILITY AFTER ANYTHING THAT HAPPENS WHILE OR AFTER THE USAGE OF THE SCRIPT!

 **VirusTotal Check:** https://www.virustotal.com/gui/file/a412fd36351b9f9251a8ed4f7f48d507dc8a44fe85340addfe76bdb4ceb0d9ec?nocache=1<br>
-*(I dont know why its flagged by some vendors, especially miscrosoft but i can guarantee that none of this code contains malware and if you dont believe me you can check the files since they are all uploaded.)*
+*(I dont know why its flagged by some vendors, especially miscrosoft but i can guarantee that none of this code contains malware.)*

+### 💬 Contacting

+-

 ---
 ### ❕ Requirements